 Test the solution end-to-end

 While critical, automated local story and component testing aren’t enough.
-In order to fully test the features, system-level integration and testing are required.
+In order to thoroughly test features, system-level integration and testing are required.
 With the support of the System Team, the work of all teams on the ART must be frequently integrated to assure that the solution is evolving as anticipated, as Figure 3 illustrates.

 - Test and production environment congruity – Environment congruity assures that testing exercises the solution as it would behave in front of live users and decreases the probability that defects will escape into production.